Problems Paying the Bill

 A. Brown believes that the primary responsibility for meeting educational expenses lies with the student and the family.
 Financial aid at Brown is awarded solely based on a student and family's financial need.
 Should parents discontinue their financial support for reasons other than ability to pay, Brown will not assume the parental responsibility for financial support of the student.

 Students are advised to first make a reasonable effort to gain support from their parents.
 If this obstacle persists, students should make an appointment with a financial aid counselor.
 First, a financial aid counselor can determine if your circumstances warrant an exception, which is granted in very rare circumstances such as situations of abuse and neglect.
 Second, a counselor can advise you on your student loan borrowing options to help manage this difficult situation

 A. If the credits on your student account exceed your direct charges, and a credit balance exists in your student account it is possible that you are eligible for a refund.
 The Bursar's Office processes all refunds.
-Please refer to the "Common Questions" section of the Bursar's Office website for details and to download a Refund Request form.
+Please visit the student account refund section of the Bursar's Office website for details.